Disneyland: Opening day

 Disneyland was dedicated at an "International Press Preview" event held on Sunday, July 17, 1955, which was open only to invited guests and the media.
-Although 28,000 people attended the event, only about half of those were invitees, the rest having purchased counterfeit tickets, or even sneaked into the park by climbing over the fence.
+Although 28,000 people attended the event, only about half of those were invitees, the rest having purchased counterfeit tickets, or snuck into the park by climbing over the fence.
 The following day, it opened to the public, featuring twenty attractions.
 The Special Sunday events, including the dedication, were televised nationwide and anchored by three of Walt Disney's friends from Hollywood: Art Linkletter, Bob Cummings, and Ronald Reagan.
 ABC broadcast the event live, during which many guests tripped over the television camera cables.
 In Frontierland, a camera caught Cummings kissing a dancer.
-When Disney started to read the plaque for Tomorrowland, he read partway then stopped when a technician off-camera said something to him, and after realizing he was on-air, said, "I thought I got a signal", and began the dedication from the start.
+When Disney started to read the plaque for Tomorrowland, he read partway when an off-camera technician stopped him, and Disney responded, "I thought I got a signal", and began the dedication again.
 At one point, while in Fantasyland, Linkletter tried to give coverage to Cummings, who was on the pirate ship.
 He was not ready and tried to give the coverage back to Linkletter, who had lost his microphone.
 Cummings then did a play-by-play of him trying to find it in front of Mr. Toad's Wild Ride.